-New whistleblower may give House Democrats fresh leads
+Democrats issue subpoenas to Esper, White House budget chief

 Zaid, who represents both whistleblowers, told The Associated Press that the new whistleblower works in the intelligence field and has spoken to the intelligence community’s internal watchdog.

 The original whistleblower, a CIA officer, filed a formal complaint with the inspector general in August that triggered the impeachment inquiry.
-The document alleged that Trump had used a July telephone call with Ukraine President Volodymyr Zelenskiy to investigate a political rival, Joe Biden, and his son Hunter, prompting a White House cover-up.
+The document alleged that Trump had used a July telephone call with Ukraine President Volodymyr Zelenskiy to investigate Biden and his son Hunter, prompting a White House cover-up.

 The push came even though there was no evidence of wrongdoing by the former vice president or his son, who served on the board of a Ukrainian gas company.
 Trump and his supporters deny that he did anything improper, but the White House has struggled to come up with a unified response.

 A second whistleblower with direct knowledge could undermine efforts by Trump and his allies to discredit the original complaint.
-They have called it politically motivated , claimed it was filed improperly and dismissed it as unreliable because it was based on secondhand or third-hand information.
+They have called it politically motivated, claimed it was filed improperly and dismissed it as unreliable because it was based on secondhand or thirdhand information.

 A rough transcript of Trump’s call with Zelenskiy, released by the White House, has already corroborated the complaint’s central claim that Trump sought to pressure Ukraine on the investigation.

-Text messages from State Department officials revealed other details , including that Ukraine was promised a visit with Trump if the government would agree to investigate the 2016 election and a Ukrainian gas company tied to Biden’s son — the outline of a potential quid pro quo.
+Text messages from State Department officials revealed other details, including that Ukraine was promised a visit with Trump if the government would agree to investigate the 2016 election and a Ukrainian gas company tied to Biden’s son — the outline of a potential quid pro quo.

 Rep. Jim Himes, D-Conn., a member of the House Intelligence Committee, said word of a second whistleblower indicates a larger shift inside the government.